integration-it-com/teknologiskdeepdivemarts2024/README.md

 Triggers are used to run a Function.
 Must have 1.

 Bindings can be input or output and are used to connect to other resources.
 Are provided as parameters in the Function.
+You can have multiple Input or Output bindings on a Function.

 [Triggers and Bindings](https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings)